qperez/docker-eclipse-mt-jdk8/README.md

 ## How to start ?
+I have simplified the startup as much as possible with a script. :ok_hand:

+### Linux
-I have simplified the startup as much as possible, for the first startup you have to execute the following command to authorize the connexion of the X server between your machine and the container :
+For the first startup you have to execute the following command to authorize the connexion of the X server between your machine and the container :
 ```shell
 $ xhost +local:docker
 ```
-### Linux
 After that, all you have to do is start the container with script provided for LINUX :
 ```shell
 $ chmod +x run-eclipse-mt-jdk8.sh